How Do You Prepare HVAC Equipment for a Storm

 - Cover Your Equipment (If Possible)

-If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Knochelmann Service Experts and learn about our membership plans to help keep your HVAC equipment in working order all year long.
+If your system has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Knochelmann Service Experts and learn about our membership plans to help keep your HVAC equipment in working order all year long.